 Salvation is not earned by human good works.
 It is not by merit.
 It is totally and entirely an act of divine grace in response to penitent faith that issues in the works of love.
 However, in that act of divine grace, humans remain totally and entirely free.
 God’s grace is never forced.
 Divine grace and human freedom work together.
 The free human cooperation is itself the work of the Holy Spirit in man.
 Man could not come to God, so God has come to man.
 Just as Christ and the Father dwell in each other, so we are to dwell in Christ and he in us (John 17: 21-23), so that we become by grace what God is by nature, being made adopted children of God in Christ, the Son.
 The communicable divine attributes (e.g. love, mercy, long-suffering, goodness, truth, etc.) are refracted in human willing and action.
 However, these divine attributes are never communicated to creatures in the fullness in which they exist in God, but only proportionately in relation to the limited capacities of creatures.
 God alone is eternally perfect.

 Salvation is the motion toward becoming like Christ, toward union with God (theosis), whereby the believer shares in the divine life, light, and love through the grace of the Holy Spirit.
 It is a process of spiritual regeneration and growth in grace through close fellowship with Christ, as the believer experiences internal transformation, whereby the image of God is restored in the believer gradually.
 Spiritual regeneration (new birth) amounts to radical reversal of the will by which the selfless love of God begins to take the place of the godless love of self and of idolized creaturely goods.
 This breaks down the dominion of sin, and leads to Christian freedom from sin (Ephesians 4: 23-24).
 The believer is saved as long as this process is active.
 This means that even if a person dies immediately after his justification by penitent faith through the grace of God without having the chance of manifesting the fruits of his faith in many good works of love, he is eternally saved because he died in the state of being saved (Luke 23: 33, 39-43).
-The merit of Christ is equally effective whether faith is starting and weak, or advanced and strong (Luke 23: 43; 17: 5; Matthew 20: 1-16).
+The merit of Christ is equally effective whether faith is starting and weak, or advanced and strong (Luke 23: 43; Matthew 20: 1-16).
+The process of spiritual growth is one of the slowest of all human movements.
+It is a long journey.
 Deification is a process that goes on eternally.
 It is the fulfillment of our human destiny.

 Salvation has two aspects: a negative aspect and a positive aspect.
 The negative aspect is reconciliation with God, which follows the forgiveness of sin, and deliverance and freedom from its associated guilt (justification).
 Thereby, the believer becomes an adopted child of God.
 The positive aspect is internal regeneration and renewal of the human nature encompassing spiritual growth in new life in Christ communicated by the Holy Spirit of the living God.
 His sanctifying grace is a disposition to act meritoriously.
 It transforms the human soul supernaturally.
 This process results in progressive sanctification and deification: “Therefore, if any one is in Christ, he is a new creation; old things have passed away; behold, all things have become new” (2 Corinthians 5: 17); “But according to His mercy He saved us, through the washing of regeneration and renewing of the Holy Spirit” (Titus 3: 5b).